Top 6 Best Women's College Basketball Coaches of All Time

 Which women’s college basketball coach has won the most NCAA Championships?

 Geno Auriemma is the women’s college basketball coach with the most NCAA Championship titles.
 Auriemma is currently the head coach of the University of Connecticut women’s basketball team.
 With this program, Auriemma has earned an unprecedented 11 National Championship titles, including numerous undefeated seasons.
 All of Auriemma’s National Championship titles came with the UConn Huskies.
-Pat Summitt has the second most NCAA Championship titles with 8.
+Pat Summitt has the second most NCAA Championship titles with eight.

 Who is the best women’s basketball coach ever?

-Pat Summitt is considered the best women’s basketball coach due to her on-court coaching accomplishments and overall character through adversity.
+Pat Summitt is considered the best women’s basketball coach ever due to her on-court coaching accomplishments and overall character through adversity.
 Summitt coached at the University of Tennessee- Knoxville for 38 seasons.
-During this tenure, the program made 31 appearances in the NCAA tournament and came away with 8 National Championship titles in 1987, 1989, 1991, 1996, 1997, 1998, 2007, and 2008.
+During this tenure, the program made 31 appearances in the NCAA tournament and came away with eight National Championship titles in 1987, 1989, 1991, 1996, 1997, 1998, 2007, and 2008.
 In 2000, Summitt was named the Naismith Coach of the Century.